 holidays….I found out differently.
 He told me ‘I don’t care about Christmas..it doesn’t really matter to me, It’ll be just like last year…alone in the hospital…big fun’.
 Despite his obvious depression, he was putting on the happy face when answering the phone…just so that he wouldn’t bring people down during the holidays.
 Typical unselfish King.
 ‘This Christmas will be different’….I thought to myself.

-He asked me one day around December 20th.
+He asked me one day on December 20th.
 ‘Hey, I hate to ask but do you have a VCR I could borrow?
 I want to rent some movies, I’m sick of TV’.
 All he had in the room was a 9″ (!)
 TV that got only 3.5 channels.
 Invariably he was stuck watching ‘Oprah’ or ‘Judge Judy’ type shows all day.
 It was funny cause he would sometimes be totally engrossed in Judge Judy when I stopped by.
 He would say ‘Sshh….wait a minute this is almost over, Let me see what happens here.’
 Totally comical & very un-King-like!!

 I told him ‘Well no…I really don’t have a spare VCR…besides your TV doesn’t even have an input for one’.
 He said ‘Ok it was just a thought…I thought you might have an old one lying around’.
 I was lying to him…I had already bought him a 19″ TV/VCR combo for